ogamel/adaptive_genome/research_notes.md

 Could this all somehow be trivial?
 No. It shows GERP (variation) is largely a function of kmer.
 How much?
 For k=3, std. dev. of all the means across (kmer, strand, frame, pos) tuples is about 1.275, while mean std. dev. within a single tuple is 2.4.
 So a good explanation, but most variation is still within a given tuple.
-(TODO: Verify this)
+(TODO: Verify this: done with XGBoost)

 For each kmer, first two codon positions have positive GERP, i.e. don't vary much, and the final one (or first in -1 strand) varies a lot with very negative GERP.

 As for k-mer counts, basically just frame is complementable.
 Strand doesn't seem to be. phase no, ft_len no.

-    So we can further refine extended Chargaff's rule by frame, for coding regions
+    So we can further refine extended Chargaff's rule by frame, for coding regions.

 q: What about noncoding? there is no frame there.
 So what does this mean then?

 #### Differential analysis